Common Modules Environment

 Date of Policy: 16 Mar 2012

-The use of modules software has become part of the standard workflow for many users.
-Many users have incorporated modules calls into their HPC job scheduler.
-Unfortunately, the use of different module file naming conventions between sites, between systems, and even within systems, can make it difficult to port these scripts from one system to another.
+The Environmental Modules software has become part of the standard workflow for many users.
+Many users have incorporated module calls into their HPC job submission scripts.
+Unfortunately, the use of different modulefile naming conventions between sites, between systems, and even within systems, can make it difficult to port these scripts from one system to another.
 A complicating factor is the use of different modules directory structures between systems.

 Furthermore, as more applications make use of modules to control application access, the